Longmen Grottoes: Others

-Reached by modern, concrete stairs up the face of a cliff, Qianxisi, or Hidden Stream Temple Cave, is a large cave on the northern edge of the west hill.
+Reached by modern, concrete stairs up the face of a cliff, Qianxi-si, or Hidden Stream Temple Cave, is a large cave on the northern edge of the west hill.
 Made during Gaozong's reign (653–80), the cave has a statue of a huge, seated, early Tang Buddha (Amitabha Buddha), flanked by statues of the Bodhisattvas Avalokitesvara and Mahasthamaprapta.
 The statues are carved with a sophisticated expression typical of Tang style.
 It may have been sponsored by the Nanping princess, with the beneficiary being Gaozong, her recently deceased father.